Skip to main content

 For nationalities that were never visa-exempt, nothing changed.
 They still need a C-3 tourist visa stamped in their passport from a Korean diplomatic mission.
 The C-3 category covers general tourism, family visits, and short business trips.
 It requires a full set of supporting documents and an in-person or postal submission to the Korean Embassy.

 The critical point for UAE residents is that your residency status in the Emirates has no bearing on which system you use.
-A British passport holder living in Dubai uses K-ETA.
-An Indian passport holder with a 10-year UAE golden visa still needs a C-3 tourist visa.
+A British passport holder living in Dubai uses the visa-exempt route, while an Indian passport holder with a 10-year UAE golden visa still needs a C-3 tourist visa.
 Your nationality determines your path, not your UAE visa category.

 Key Distinction